 9 PM Christmas Eve, 1978

-When I asked Billy what the cheese was for, he explained that it was for the Santa Mouse.
-His teacher had read the students in Kindergarten a story about a little mouse who tied presents on the tree with yellow ribbons for the children who left the cheese on a plate with Santa’s cookies.
+When I asked Billy what the cheese was for, he explained it was for the Santa Mouse.
+His teacher had read the students in kindergarten a story about a little mouse who tied presents on the tree with yellow ribbons for the children who left the cheese on a plate with Santa’s cookies.

 Would I Become a Christmas Grinch?